Owning real estate as an investment is all about making money. Therefore, you want to get into a number crunching mindset from beginning to end.

 Evaluating investment potential is all about the numbers

-To get a realistic idea of potential rental income for a neighborhood or condominium, check the For Rent section of the newspaper or Craig’s List.
+To get a realistic idea of potential rental income for a neighborhood or condominium, check the For Rent section of the newspaper and talk to your Locations agent.

 Remember, the same tried and true strategies that got you through the process when you purchased your primary residence, apply when you’re considering an investment property.
 Know how much you can afford to spend.
 And get pre-qualified first.